www778878net/Log78/README.md

 ### Quick Start

-Log78 is designed for immediate use with zero configuration.
-Here's how simple it is to get started:
+Log78 offers two ways to log messages: a simple method for quick logging and a more detailed method using `LogEntry` objects.
+Here's how to get started with the simple method:

 ~~~csharp
 using www778878net.log;